siliconvalley3/siliconvalley3/README.md

-- 👋 Hi, I’m @siliconvalley3
+- 👋 Hi, I’m Pallavi
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Android development
+- 🌱 I’m currently learning .Net framework and React

 <!---
 siliconvalley3/siliconvalley3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.